Ibiza: Results of the elections to the former Island Council of Ibiza and Formentera

+Results of the elections to the Island Council of Ibiza

 Climate

-Ibiza has a hot semi-arid climate (Köppen: BSh), bordering on a hot-summer Mediterranean climate (Csa).
+Ibiza has a hot semi-arid climate (Köppen: BSh).
 The average annual temperature of Ibiza is 18.3 C, being warm and mild throughout the whole year.
 Ibiza lies at the same latitude as Atlantic City, yet it is much warmer for its location in the Mediterranean Basin.
 The climate of Ibiza is typically warm, sunny and dry, with low variation between highs and lows.
-The sunshine hours of Ibiza are 2700-2800 per year, while the yearly rain amount goes from 400 to 450 mm.
+The sunshine hours of Ibiza are 2700-2800 per year, while the yearly rain amount ranges from 400 to 450 mm.
 The average high temperature is 22.3 C, while the average low is 14.2 C. Winters are slightly rainy and mild, from November to April normally the whole island turns green for the seasonal rains.
-Summers are hot and fairly humid, but with very little rainfall.
+Summers are hot and fairly humid, which contributes to high dew points and muggy weather, increasing the heat index, although with very little rainfall.
 The few rainy days are often accompanied by thunderstorms.
 During the coldest month, January, the average high temperature is 15.8 C, while the average low is 7.9 C. In the warmest month, August, the average high temperature is 30.4 C, while the low is 22.2 C. Extreme temperatures are rare for the influence of the sea.
 The average temperature of the sea in Ibiza is 19.7 C and beach weather usually lasts 7 months, from May to November.
-The highest temperature ever recorded on Ibiza Airport is 41 C on August 13, 2022.
+The highest temperature ever recorded on Ibiza Airport is 41 C on 13 August 2022.

-People
+Demographics

 Demographically, Ibiza displays a very peculiar configuration, as census agencies diverge on exact figures.
 According to the 2001 national census, Ibiza had 88,076 inhabitants (against 76,000 in 1991, 64,000 in 1981, 45,000 in 1971, and 38,000 in 1961).
-However, by the 2011 national census, this had grown to 133,594, and by the start of 2019 had reached 147,914.
+However, by the 2011 national census, this had grown to 133,594, and at the Census of 2021 had reached 154,186.
 This rapid growth stems from the amnesty which incorporated a number of unregistered foreign migrants.
-In terms of origin, about 55 percent of island residents were born in Ibiza, 35 percent are domestic migrants from mainland Spain (mostly working-class families from Andalusia, and the remainder from Catalonia, Valencia and Castile), and the remaining 10 to 15 per cent are foreign, dual and multi-national citizens of the EU and abroad (Govern de les Illes Balears – IBAE 1996).
+In terms of origin, about 55 percent of island residents were born in Ibiza; 35 percent are domestic migrants from mainland Spain (mostly working-class families from Andalusia, and the remainder from Catalonia, Valencia and Castile); and the remaining 10 to 15 per cent are foreign, dual and multi-national citizens of the EU and abroad (Govern de les Illes Balears – IBAE 1996).
 In decreasing order, the most commonly visiting foreigners are German, British, Latin American, French, Italian and Dutch.

-The Spanish composer and music theorist Miguel Roig-Francolí was born in Ibiza, as was the politician and Spain's former Minister of Foreign Affairs, Abel Matutes.
-Notable former residents of Ibiza include: Spandau Ballet's Steve Norman, English punk musician John Simon Ritchie (Sid Vicious), comic actor Terry-Thomas, Hungarian master forger Elmyr de Hory, American authors Cormac McCarthy and Clifford Irving.